 11 of the Best Byron Bay Winter Activities

 Visiting Byron Bay during the colder months won’t limit your ability to do anything.
-In fact, there are a great many Byron Bay activities that are available in the winter, like whale watching or some of the big festivals.
+In fact, there are a great many Byron Bay activities that are available in the winter, like whale watching, hiking or yoga.
 We’ve put together this list of things to do in Byron Bay during the winter to help you plan your time here.

 While there are certainly lots to choose from, this guide touches on many of the must-dos.
 You can always deep dive into each one by checking out our related blog posts, or find other activities by reading through our blog.

 One of the best places in the country to view migrating whales, Byron Bay gives you a front row seat to catch sight of these magnificent animals during the winter (May to November).
 There are several excellent vantage points in the area from which to catch the whales in action.